martinpihrt/OSPy/ospy/docs/Clean_installation.md

 The installer also verifies Python's built-in SQLite support with a temporary in-memory database and an integrity check.
 No SQLite server, command-line program, API key or separate Python package is installed.
 OSPy settings still use the existing shelve/DBM files; this check only confirms that the platform is ready for a later, separately controlled migration.

+After a successful settings save, OSPy also creates a verified `options.sqlite3` shadow copy beside the active shelve/DBM files.
+The shadow is written through a temporary file and atomically replaced only after its schema, keys, values and SQLite integrity check pass.
+OSPy does not read settings from this file during startup.
+If shadow synchronization fails, the shelve/DBM save remains valid and Diagnostics reports the failure without switching the active backend.

 After installation, open `http://<Raspberry-Pi-address>:8080`.
 Review the generated administrator password, change it immediately and make an OSPy backup after the initial configuration.